Text copyright © Anamel ™ 2019

 He rolled his eyes up towards the wind.
 The human's gaze was so unnerving.
 No human had ever looked at the wind with even the slightest awareness of its presence.
 He did not even bother to put up a fight or try to stand back up.
 It was obvious that he had completely given up.
 His hands lay up at the sides of his head, the lower part of his body twisted to the right.

 "Did I do something bad to end up here?"
-It wasn't a question, but more of a pained joke.
 The corners of the human's lips twitched as they curved up into a slight smile.
-His pupils darted side to side as he scanned the vacant sky.
-It was as if he were trying to search for the stars.
+His pupils darted from side to side as he scanned the vacant sky.

 "Sometimes I think that's true.
 Everyone and everything did something so terrible they had to stay here.
-I dunno, though, 'cause I just like making up cool stories."
+I dunno, though, 'cause I’m just making up excuses."
 His breath hitched as he placed his palms on the ground and pulled himself up into a sitting position.
 The human eyed the broken down train tracks which curved down somewhere deep into the forest.
 A loud pop echoed off in the distance.

 The roars and rumbles which sounded even louder as the seconds passed by had no effect on the human.
 He stood there like a statue, unwilling to budge.
-The wind twirled around him, settling in front of his face for a final look.
+The wind swirled around him, settling in front of his face for a final look.
 The light shone like the sun and its glare flashed in the pits of his sunken eyes.
-It screamed louder than the rage of the ocean and the wrath of its wheels screamed louder than any siren.
+It screamed louder than the rage of the ocean and the wrath of its wheels became alight with a craving for blood.